kernelsauce/turbo/README.rst

 The HTTP parser by Ryan Dahl is used for HTTP parsing.
 This is built and installed as part of the package.

 OpenSSL is required for SSL support.
-It is possible to run without this features, and thus not need OpenSSL.
+It is possible to run without this feature, and thus not need OpenSSL.

 License
 -------